TheMiraFramework/Mira/README.md

 ![Mira](banner.png)

-mira is a powerful agent framework seamlessly integrated with the Dojo stack, empowering developers to bring their games and applications to life with intelligent, autonomous agents.
+Mira is a powerful agent framework seamlessly integrated with the Dojo stack, empowering developers to bring their games and applications to life with intelligent, autonomous agents.
 Whether you need NPCs that feel truly alive, dynamic storytellers that craft compelling narratives, or natural language interfaces that let players interact with your world in intuitive ways - mira makes it possible.

-mira enables your agents to:
+Mira enables your agents to:

 -   Act as believable NPCs with distinct personalities and behaviors
 -   Generate dynamic storylines and quests that adapt to player actions